cortexproject/cortex/docs/arguments.md

 - `max_series_per_user` / `-ingester.max-series-per-user`
 - `max_series_per_metric` / `-ingester.max-series-per-metric`

-  Limits on the total number of active series a user is allowed, and number of series a user is allowed with the same metric name.
+  Enforced by the ingesters; limits the number of active series a user (or a given metric) can have.
+When running with `-distributor.shard-by-all-labels=false` (the default), this limit will enforce the maximum number of series a metric can have 'globally', as all series for a single metric will be sent to the same replication set of ingesters.
+This is not the case when running with `-distributor.shard-by-all-labels=true`, so the actual limit will be N/RF times higher, where N is number of ingester replicas and RF is configured replication factor.

   An active series is a series to which a sample has been written in the last `-ingester.max-chunk-idle` duration, which defaults to 5 minutes.

-  Enforced by the ingesters; actual limits will be N/RF times higher, where N is number of ingester replicas and RF is configured replication factor.

 - `max_series_per_query` / `-ingester.max-series-per-query`
 - `max_samples_per_query` / `-ingester.max-samples-per-query`